gvwilson/btt/src/delivery/index.md

 [%b Spinellis2007 %] looked at how much content of different kinds went into the FreeBSD project in 2006.
-[%t evaluation-spinellis-stats %] doesn't divide "source code" into "application code" and "tests", but it's still an eye-opener.
+[%t delivery-spinellis-stats %] doesn't divide "source code" into "application code" and "tests", but it's still an eye-opener.

 [% table